 Burundi Travel Warning

-- See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for Burundi.
+- See the State Department's travel website for the Country Specific Information for Burundi and the Worldwide Caution.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.